wilsonlan123/monopolypj/README.md

 The player with the highest bank balance will become the winner.

 # Features
-Generation of random game sets or events -> rolling dice by generating a random number between 1-6
+1. Generation of random game sets or events -> rolling dice by generating a random number between 1-6 and generate a random number to decide which minigame players will play when they lend on minigame boxes
+2.

 # Non-standard libraries